 -

-If the table does not exist yet, because it’s created in an earlier part of your pipeline, Maia will:
+If the table does not exist yet, because it’s created in an earlier part of your pipeline, will:

 - Prompt you for permission to run the pipeline to materialize the table.